 Policies Implementation A director shall not be removed without cause if it will deny minority shareholders representation in the Board.
 (Sec.
 8.1.2.3 of the Manual) N/A. No director was removed during the year.
-Although all stockholders should be treated equally or without discrimination, the Board should, as far as practicable, give minority stockholders the right to propose the holding of meetings and the items for discussion in the agenda that relate directly to the business of During the year, no minority shareholder has proposed the holding of a meeting or the inclusion of any item for discussion in the agenda.
+Although all stockholders should be treated equally or without discrimination, the Board should, as far as practicable, give minority stockholders the right to propose the holding of meetings and the items for discussion in the agenda that relate directly to the business of the Corporation.
+The Board shall determine which matters are proper for inclusion in the agenda for stockholders' meetings.
+(Sec.
+8.1.8 of the Manual) During the year, no minority shareholder has proposed the holding of a meeting or the inclusion of any item for discussion in the agenda.